-- 79. The Governor's mandates required Rev. Landow to discriminate against whole groups of people within his congregation saying, "you sit at home, and you may come to church." - 80.
-All of this was a grievous violation of his conscience for Rev. Landow to be required to turn away the elderly, sick, or infirm per the Orders of the Governor. - 81.
-Any segregation based on age, asthma, any underlying medical condition, weight, etc., is abhorrent to God. - 82.
-For Rev. Landow to discriminate against anyone is wrong, as all men and women are called to frequently assemble together for the public worship of God. - 83.
-The Church, the assembly, is made up of people from all age groups and physical fitness.
+- 68. Yet the Governor's Orders required Plaintiff to post signage at each public entrance which stated: "Do not enter if: you are at high-risk for contracting COVID-19 (65 and older or have underlying health conditions identified by the CDC as higher risk)." - 69.
+The Governor's mandates required Pastor Hines to discriminate against whole groups of people within his congregation saying, "you sit at home, and you may come to church." - 70.
+All of this was a grievous violation of his conscience for Pastor Hines to be required to turn away the elderly, sick or infirm per the Orders of the Governor. - 71.
+Any segregation based on age, asthma, any underlying medical condition, weight, etc., is abhorrent to God. - 72.
+For Pastor Hines to discriminate against anyone is wrong, as all men and women are children of God. - 73.
+The church, the assembly, is made up of people from all age groups and physical fitness.
 Someone with asthma was not permitted to attend worship.
 But that same person was permitted to go to a sit-down restaurant, attend a concert, go to Target, or go to work, but he could not come to church.
 They could go to the store to buy physical food, but the Governor banned them from attending church to be given spiritual food.

-6. Baptism
+5. Baptism

-84. Rev. Landow has a central sincerely held religious belief that water

-Baptism is a physical requirement of his Christian faith and church.

-- 85. This is something Jesus himself commanded us to do.
+- 74. Pastor Hines has a central sincerely held religious belief that water Baptism is a physical requirement of his Christian faith and church. - 75.
+This is something Jesus himself commanded us to do.
 "And Jesus came and said to them, 'All authority in heaven and on earth has been given to me.
-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you" Matt.
-28:18-20; accord Matt.
-3: 13-17; Mark 1:9-10; John 3:22-23; Acts 8: 12, 36-38 (ESV). - 86.
+Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you."
+(Matt.
+28:18-20, accord Matt.
+3: 13-17, Mark 1:9-10, John 3:22-23, Acts 8: 12, 36-38 ESV). - 76.
 Baptism, whether of an adult or an infant, requires physical presence and touch.
-In order to baptize someone in water, you need to touch them. - 87.
-The mode of baptism has unfortunately been something which has divided Christians over the centuries, and the State taking to itself to say whether or not a minister can hold a candidate for baptism as Defendant ordered is a serious infringement on the freedom of worship and preferring some "modes of worship" over others.
-Mandating how people may be baptized was a serious infringement of religious liberty by the Defendant. - 88.
-The Defendant also preferred some modes of worship over others by permitting Jews to be circumcised while prohibiting Christian baptisms.
+In order to immerse someone in baptism, you need to hold them. - 77.
+The mode of baptism has unfortunately been something which has divided Christians over the centuries, and the state taking to itself to say whether or not a minister can hold a candidate for baptism as Defendant Ordered is a serious infringement on the freedom of worship and preferring some "modes of worship" over others.
+Mandating how people may be baptized was a serious infringement of religious liberty by the Defendant.

+78. The Defendant also preferred some modes of worship over others by permitting Jews to be circumcised while prohibiting Christian baptisms.

-7. The Lord's Supper
+6. The Lord's Supper